Flaflo/Hancock/README.md

 ## What is Hancock

-Hancock is a Discord Bot with a plugin api to build on.
+Hancock is a Discord Bot that ships no features but an api to build on.

 ### Build and Setup